Contract packing for food

 Dry and granular products and free-flowing liquids can be packed by filling your chosen packaging.
-Filling techniques are suitable for a wide range of different food products including spices, sauces, oils, pastes, salt and pepper, tea and coffee and a lot more!
+Contract filling techniques are suitable for a wide range of different food products including spices, sauces, oils, pastes, salt and pepper, tea and coffee and a lot more!

 Most contract packers will be able to fill a wide range of different containers depending on your needs.
 Here at WePack, we can fill containers in all sorts of different shapes and sizes within the broad range of 2 millilitres to 5 litres.

 These containers can be any kind of material including both plastic and glass.